masbahnana/Community-work/English.md

 Below is my biography in different formats, photo and all my lectures.

-*Note: I am an autistic person*

 ## Biography

-Natália Raythz is a Brazilian living in Ireland and an IT professional with a background in infrastructure and development, currently working as a Software Quality Engineer at Red Hat.
+Nana da Silva is a Brazilian living in Ireland and an IT professional with a background in infrastructure and development, currently working as a Software Quality Engineer at Red Hat.

 Always delving into learning more about SRE, testing software outside the standard of the testing pyramid and automating everything I can.

 Always trying to be as active as possible in the community as a speaker or giving workshops, but today her main focus is to mentor underrepresented people.
-Today Natalia is a mentor in two projects: Imoye, which is focused on mentoring black women, and + 1Code, which is focused on including peripheral people in the technology area.
+Today Nana is a mentor in two projects: Imoye, which is focused on mentoring black women, and + 1Code, which is focused on including peripheral people in the technology area.

-In her free time, Natalia likes to draw, read and go to the Marina (Dun Laoghaire / Ireland).
+In her free time, Nana likes to draw, read and go to the Marina (Dun Laoghaire / Ireland).
+(Now I don`t so much time because I have a baby)

 ## Minibio

-Natália Raythz is a Brazilian who lives in Ireland and an IT professional with an infrastructure and development background, currently working as a Software Quality Engineer at Red Hat.
+Nana is a Brazilian who lives in Ireland and an IT professional with an infrastructure and development background, currently working as a Software Quality Engineer at Red Hat.
 Always delving into learning more about SRE, non-standard software testing. pyramid of testing and automating everything you can.

 ## Bio for a tweet

-Natalia has been working with infrastructure since 2009 and realized her dream of working with Open Source, RedHat.
-A person passionate about technology and everything she moves Natalia also focuses on mentoring black people in the area.
+Natalia has been working with infrastructure since 2009 and realized her dream of working with Open Source.
+A person passionate about technology and everything she moves Nana also focuses on mentoring black people in the area.

 ## Photo